obiyoag/track_contents/track5.md

 }

 @article{Zhuang2019evaluation,
-  Author={Zhuang, Xiahai and Li, Lei and Payer, Christian and {\v{S}}tern, Darko and Urschler, Martin and Heinrich, Mattias P and Oster, Julien and Wang, Chunliang and Smedby, {\"O}rjan and Bian, Cheng and others}, Title={Evaluation of algorithms for multi-modality whole heart segmentation: an open-access grand challenge}, Journal={Medical image analysis},
+  Author={Zhuang, Xiahai and Li, Lei and Payer, Christian and Stern, Darko and Urschler, Martin and Heinrich, Mattias P and Oster, Julien and Wang, Chunliang and Smedby, {\"O}rjan and Bian, Cheng and others}, Title={Evaluation of algorithms for multi-modality whole heart segmentation: an open-access grand challenge}, Journal={Medical image analysis},
   Year={2019},